Another Timbre TimHarrisonbre

 at105x2 Linda Catlin Smith - ‘Drifter’

-A double CD of chamber music from one of the composers of the moment, played by the Quatuor Bozzini and Apartment House.
-Ten pieces exhibiting a delicate balance between outsider toughness and otherworldly beauty.
+A double CD of chamber music played by Quatuor Bozzini and Apartment House.
+Ten pieces running a delicate balance between outsider toughness and otherworldly beauty.

 The Variations 2b online project is complete.
 Using an elegant chain-like structure devised by Christoph Schiller, eleven musicians have contributed to the project: Dafne Vicente Sandoval, d’incise, Magnus Granberg, Jonas Kocher, Andrea Neumann, Erik Carlsson, Katt Hernandez, Sebastien Branche, Michael Vorfeld, Eric Ruffing and Christoph Schiller.